marksim/blog/source/_posts/2013-05-28-pairing-post-mortem-at-thecommongeek-ruby-koans.markdown

 I really enjoyed this session since I felt like I learned a bit more how to teach in a pairing session.
 Learning to teach is a huge gift in and of itself!
 It goes to show you that you can truely learn from pairing with just about anyone, no matter what your respective experience levels are.

-On to the next pairing session!
+On to the next pairing session...